Close encounters with the Death Star: Interactions between collapsed bodies and the Solar System: Simulation methods

 The set of nearly 2\,000 numerical simulations we performed in this study examined two encounter scenarios -- BH and NS.
 We varied the impact parameter, $b_\I$ (defined in the plane of the SS), the encounter velocity, $v_\I$, the intruder mass, $m_\I$, and incidence angle, $\inc_\I$ (relative to the invariable plane of the SS); the subscript `I' specifies the nature of the impactor: BH and NS.
 No relativistic effects were considered, so the designations BH and NS are formal and indicate a~point mass.

-Our simulations were performed using \texttt{REBOUND} \citep{rebound}, a~symplectic $N$-body code, with a~$15^\mathrm{th}$ order Gauss--Radau integrator \texttt{IAS15} \citep{reboundias15} implemented for \texttt{Python}; and analysed using \texttt{Python} with \texttt{NumPy} \citep{numpy} and \texttt{Matplotlib} \citep{matplotlib}.
+Our simulations were performed using \texttt{REBOUND} \citep{rebound}, a~symplectic $N$-body code, with a~$15^\mathrm{th}$ order Gauss--Radau integrator \texttt{IAS15} \citep{reboundias15}, which was implemented for \texttt{Python}, and they were analysed using \texttt{Python} with \texttt{NumPy} \citep{numpy} and \texttt{Matplotlib} \citep{matplotlib}.
 The system was initiated in isolation, ignoring the Galactic gravitational potential and the very low stellar density in the Solar neighbourhood.
-The duration of the interaction is much lower than the Galactic orbital time scale of the whole system.
-The initial conditions for specific encounter scenarios are described below in further details.
+The duration of the interaction is much lower than the Galactic orbital timescale of the whole system.
+The initial conditions for specific encounter scenarios are described below in further detail.